baskuit/pinyon/src/readme.md

 				using  State = _State;
 				using  Inference = AbstractModel::Inference;
 			};
-			struct  Inference
+			struct  Inference {};
-			{
-			}
 		};

 	Here we see the `Types` of a base class being derived from the `Types` of the template parameter

 ##  Typelist
 This is the template parameter to states that determines the types native to the state's implementation, as well as the types that are indispensable for calculation.
 More precisely, it is expected that a TypeList contain the following aliases:

 * `Action`
 For the contrived games that are implemented with Surskit, this is always just `int`.
-However, I imagine some games may have a string data type e.g. 'exd5'.
+However some games may have a string data type e.g. 'exd5' instead.
 * `Observation`
-This represents our observation during a transition just after committing actions.
-This type is used by the tree structure to distinguish between
+This represents the observation during a transition just after committing actions.
+This type is used by the tree structure to distinguish between different outcomes.
 * `Probability`
-The numeric type used to represent to known probability of a certain transition occurring.
+The numeric type used to represent the probability of a given transition occurring.
 If it is known, both a `double` and a `Rational` are good candidates.
-If the probability is unknown, then `bool` may be a good choice, where the probability of a given transition is always `true`.
+However many games do not implement or reveal this number.
+If the probability is unknown, then `bool` may be a good choice to indicate this, where the probability of a given transition is always `true`.
 * `Real`
 Aka `double`.
-Higher precision may be desired.
+More precision may be desired.
 * `VectorAction`
 * `VectorReal`
 * `VectorInt`
 These vectors are only expected to range over the legal actions at a given matrix node.
+Some games may have a large number of actions, and storing them in standard array may not be feasible. **Warning**: Use of standard vectors is not yet supported.
 * `MatrixInt`
 * `MatrixReal`
-The 'math' header contains a simple implementation of matrices as two dimensional std::arrays.
+The 'math' header contains a simple implementation of matrices as two dimensional standard arrays.
 It is really only necesssary that this type hold search statistics and assist in computation with a multiplication overload.

 ## State
 	template <class _TypeList>